Harvesting the Future - Rose in Türkiye

 In January 2023, FLA’s flagship project, Harvesting the Future in Türkiye, was expanded to cover the country’s rose sector, with its pilot phase completed in December 2024.
 The project seeks to improve human rights and labor conditions in Türkiye’s rose sector, focusing on empowering seasonal agricultural workers and their families in the supply chains of project partner companies.

-The project brings together a range of stakeholders, including the Turkish government, civil society organizations, processors, producers, and beauty and fragrance companies, aiming to support and collaborate with companies as they advance human rights due diligence systems in their supply chains, and garner local stakeholder engagement.
+The award-winning project brings together a range of stakeholders, including the Turkish government, civil society organizations, processors, producers, and beauty and fragrance companies, aiming to support and collaborate with companies as they advance human rights due diligence systems in their supply chains, and garner local stakeholder engagement.

 Key areas of work include establishing robust governance, stakeholder engagement, and advocacy efforts; strengthening supply chain management systems of project partners; undertaking field-level interventions to improve working and living conditions; and ensuring access to remedy for the agricultural workers and their families.

 Since its inception in early 2023, the Harvesting the Future of Rose project has been conducted within a robust multi-stakeholder framework.
-The initiative, which takes place in villages throughout Isparta, Türkiye, primarily aims to enhance the working and living conditions of seasonal agricultural workers and support children’ s education among migrant families.
+The initiative, which takes place in villages throughout Isparta, Türkiye, primarily aims to enhance the working and living conditions of seasonal agricultural workers and support children’s education among migrant families.

 By bringing together all relevant stakeholders, the project fosters a collaborative environment to develop sustainable solutions.
 Among these, public institutions play a pivotal role in laying the groundwork for effective and lasting outcomes.